stonkyoloer/ai-powered-options-trade-analyzer/README.md

 # 🚀

 Work in Progress...
 The script is pulling live market data from tastytrade server.
-Need a robust tool or automation for your project?
+Need a tool or automation for your project or idea?
 Hit me up, and I’ll build it from scratch!

 ---
 # 🛠 Configure TastyTrade